Installing and Upgrading N1MM Logger+

 Moving N1MM Logger+ to a New Computer

 The easiest and best approach is simply to run the Full Installer and Latest Update to install the program on the new computer.
-Now copy your Documents\N1MM Logger+ folder and subfolders from the old machine to the same location on the new one.
+Now copy your N1MM Logger+ user files folder and subfolders from the old machine to the user files location on the new one.
 Overwrite any “starter” versions of files and folders that are already there.
+(Note: on each computer, the user files folder can be found by running N1MM+ and using the Help > Open Explorer on User Files Directory menu item.)

 We recommend deleting or renaming your old N1MMLogger.ini file, so that the program will create a new one.
 You can try keeping the old .ini file, but you will probably find that your old .ini file won’t work properly, because port numbers, port addresses, sound card numbers and other hardware-related items in the .ini file will probably be different on the new machine.
 It is a lot easier to make those changes in the Configurer than using Notepad and editing the old.ini file.